ligato/site/content/cnf/cnf-def.md

 * __Smaller footprint vis-a-vis physical or virtual devices.__ This reduces resource consumption, with the potential savings allocated to applications and/or infrastructure expansion.

-* __Rapid development, innovation and immutability.__ CNF functions should run in user space where new features and innovations can be developed and applied.
-There is no need to interact with the linux kernel.
+* __Rapid development, innovation and immutability.__ CNF functions should run in user space where new features and innovations can be developed and deployed.
+There is no need to interact with the stable and mature Linux kernel employed by other components in the environment.

 * __Performance.__ CNF processing in user space, NIC hardware control, multi-core tuning and kernel bypass all contribute to maximum throughput and resource efficiency.